 Why You Should Care About Office Ergonomics

-By now you’ve most likely heard the phrase “Sitting is the new smoking.”
+You’ve probably heard the phrase “sitting is the new smoking.”
 Thanks to the sedentary work environments of many white-collar professions, employees lack significant amounts of mobility during the day.
-The reality of this fact is that many adults spend around 50 percent of their days sitting at work, a startling statistic that can lead to increased life-threatening diseases.
-Many of these diseases and conditions (such as tendonitis, muscle strain, arthritis, heart disease and obesity) occur because of poor posture, stiff chairs, and repetitive motions.
+The reality is that many adults spend around 50 percent of their days sitting at work, a startling statistic that can lead to increased risks of life-threatening diseases.
+Many of these diseases and conditions (such as tendonitis, muscle strain, arthritis, heart disease and obesity) occur because of poor posture, stiff chairs and repetitive motions.
 The lack of consideration for office ergonomics often represents a massive blow to your business’s employee health.
-But what exactly is office ergonomics?

 Office Ergonomics: Keeping Employees Healthy and Happy

 Office ergonomics, according to the Occupational Safety and Health Administration, is “the science of designing the job to fit the worker, rather than physically forcing the worker’s body to fit the job.”
-Workplace ergonomics is designed to help employees feel comfortable at work by providing the right environment for employees to perform essential works tasks efficiently.
+Workplace ergonomics are designed to help employees feel comfortable at work by providing the right environment for employees to perform essential work tasks efficiently.

-Not only does a poor work setting affect employee health, it also directly affects employee performance, which can negatively impact financial success of a company.
+Not only does a poor work setting affect employee health, it also directly affects employee performance, which can negatively impact a company’s bottom line.
 When an employee is constantly in pain at work, their focus on daily tasks and projects diminishes.
-He or she may take time off to go to the doctor or take medical leave.
-So, what steps need to be taken to provide employees with a comfortable, healthy work setup?
+The worker may also have to take time off to go to the doctor or take medical leave.
+So, what steps are necessary to provide employees with a comfortable, healthy work setup?

 The first thing you should do to improve office ergonomics is getting workers involved.
-Supply them with employee training content geared towards explaining the importance of office ergonomics.
+Supply them with employee training content that explains the importance of office ergonomics.
 The employee training content should provide them with guidelines on how to properly assess their office environment.
-Giving employees resources to assess their current setup helps them understand how to identify potential problems before the effects set in.
+Giving employees resources to assess their current setup helps them understand how to identify potential problems before they experience negative consequences.
 It also helps them get involved in the process of creating a healthy work environment.

-Employees should assess these areas, as described by WebMD:
+Employees should assess work areas, as described by WebMD:

 - The chair/seating arrangement